salt-bevy/salt-bevy/README.md

  § On non-macOS hosts this box is unavailable; `mac13` falls back to `mcandre/palindrome-buildbot-macos`.

- ‖ `quail22` has its `/srv/pillar` synced folder disabled (Hyper-V would otherwise fall back to an SMB-backed sync, which requires interactively creating a host SMB share).
+ ‖ `quail22`/`salt22` have their `/srv/pillar` synced folder disabled (Hyper-V would otherwise fall back to an SMB-backed sync, which requires interactively creating a host SMB share).
 Instead, the host's pillar directory is uploaded into `/srv/pillar` **once**, during provisioning.
-This is a one-time copy, not a live sync — if you edit files under your host's pillar directory afterward, run `vgr provision quail22` (or `vgr up quail22 --provision`) to re-copy them into the VM.
+This is a one-time copy, not a live sync — if you edit files under your host's pillar directory afterward, run `vgr provision <name>` (or `vgr up <name> --provision`) to re-copy them into the VM. `salt22`'s masterless minion reads its pillar from this copy, so it needs a re-provision to see host-side edits.

 ---
 Each machine has three virtual network ports: